-Education: M.Sc.
+Board member Born: 1966 Education: M.Sc.
 Management, Stanford University.
 Position: Board member, Elected to the Board in 2021.
 Member of the Audit Committee.
 Other assignments: Senior advisor at H&Z Management Consulting.
 Chair of the supervisory board at Sono Group N.V.
 Member of the advisory board of Plastic Omnium.

 Previous positions: Chief Procurement Officer of Volvo Car Corporation and member of the management team.
 Senior Vice President of Purchasing and Supplier Network for Interior at BMW.
 Vice President of Procurement at MAN Truck & Bus.
 Various management positions within the Purchasing and Supplier Quality areas of Opel and General Motors.
+Own and related parties' shareholding: 0 shares.

-PETER CARLSSON
+PETER CARLSSON Board member

-Education: B.Sc.
-Business Administration, Luleå University of Technology.
+Born: 1970 Education: B.Sc.
+Business Administration.
+Luleå University of Technology.
 Position: Board member, Elected to the Board in 2016.
 Member of the Remuneration Committee.
-Other assignments: CEO and shareholding: 10,000 shares.

-Board member in Northvolt.
+Other assignments: CEO and Board member in Northvolt.
 Board member in Orbital Systems and Q Group.